Rules & Regulations

 - The charge for any lost or unreturned parking access device will be $30

-12. A student or employee will receive one transferable permit (hangtag) that must be placed on the rearview mirror of the vehicle brought to campus.
-An employee with a Plan A, B or C permit also will receive one parking access device.
+- A student or employee will receive one transferable permit (hangtag) that must be placed on the rearview mirror of the vehicle(s) associated with the permit at time of registration.
+An employee with a B or C permit also will receive one parking access device.
 There will be a replacement charge for each lost parking access device or permit.
-If a lost parking access device or unexpired permit is later found and returned to Parking & Transportation Services, a refund will be made.
+If a lost parking access device or unexpired permit is later found and returned to Parking & Transportation Services, a prorated refund may be given.
 All lost or stolen permits must be reported immediately.
 For students, failure to report the loss will be considered a violation of the Code of Student Conduct.

-13. A permit conveys specific parking privileges to the individual to whom it is issued.
+- A permit conveys specific parking privileges to the individual to whom it is issued.
 These privileges are not in effect until the permit is properly displayed and can be clearly read from outside the vehicle.
 To be properly displayed, a permit must be hung from the rearview mirror with the front facing the windshield and unobstructed by any other object.
-It is also acceptable for the permit to be displayed on the windshield, on the passenger side of the vehicle, in a plastic pouch that can be obtained at no charge from Parking & Transportation Services.
+It is also acceptable for the permit to be displayed on the windshield, on the passenger side of the vehicle.
 Additionally, parking privileges may not be used by or transferred to another individual who would not normally be entitled to them.

-17. Members of law enforcement agencies who come to campus as students in their official vehicles must register and will be issued a permit from Parking & Transportation Services, valid only for parking in an assigned zone.
+- Members of law enforcement agencies who come to campus as students in their official vehicles must register and will be issued a permit from Parking & Transportation Services, valid only for parking in an assigned zone.